smeerpate/SACLeptonRPi/README.md

 * `~/SACLeptonRPi/Main.py` starts openGLes display thread `/home/pi/SACLeptonRPi/SACDisplayMixer/OGLESSimpleImageWithIPC`

 ## Measuring method
-An estimation of the test person's core temperature is done by measuring the forehead temperature.
-This is done using an uncooled microbolometer.
+An estimation of a test person's core temperature can be done by measuring the person's forehead temperature.
 Based to the article *Investigation of the Impact of Infrared Sensors on Core Body Temperature Monitoring by Comparing Measurement Sites* (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7284737/) by Hsuan-Yu Chen, Andrew Chen and Chiachung Chen.

+This application uses an uncooled microbolometer (Flir Lepton 2.5) no-contact temperature estimation.

+## Hardware limitations
+  * The hardware is to be used indoors and in an environment with limited temperature range (e.g. 10°C ...
+30°C).
+  * The unit is very sensitive to ambient temperature fluctuations.
+When changing environments, leave the unit to settle for about 1 hour.

+## Software description
 ### Initialization
-  * Set the Flux Linear parameters in the Thermal imaging sensor.
-This code is currently using the Thermal imaging sensor housing temperature as ambient temperature (room for improvement)
+  * Upon startup: the software sets the Flux Linear parameters in the Thermal imaging sensor (for window, ambient and background compensation).
+The software is currently using the Thermal imaging sensor housing temperature as ambient temperature.

-### Loop
+### Detection and measurement Loop
   * Detect a face using a convolutional neural network implemented in openCV
   * Wait until the face is close enough by measuring its width
   * Set the region of interest (ROI) to the forehead region.
-This is currently done by taking the top 1/3rd of the returned face bounding box (room for improvement)
+This is currently done by taking the top 1/3rd of the returned face bounding box
   * Map the region of interest to the Thermal imaging sensor image using an affine transform
   * Perform a flat field calibration (FFC) on the Thermal imaging sensor on every measurement
-  * Write the ROI to the Thermal imaging sensor via the CCI
-  * Read back temperatures from the Thermal imaging sensor via the CCI (4 times, every 0.5s, depends on settings)
+  * Read back temperatures from the Thermal imaging sensor via the SPI (4 times, every 0.5s, depends on settings)
   * Wait to go back to idle state until detected face is gone
-  * The maximum temperature is taken as the temperature of the forehead
+  * The average of maximum temperatures in the ROI, including a correcion accounting for FPA temperature and scene temperature fluctuations, is taken as the temperature of the forehead

   ### Results
   115 Measurements on different healthy persons resulted in: